-The Frankel Innovation Initiative is a $20 million fund supporting the research and development of life-saving therapies at Michigan Medicine.
-The fund targets projects led by U-M faculty that have the potential for rapid clinical application and groundbreaking impact.
-FFMI is administering the fund.
+The Frankel Innovation Initiative is a $20 million fund supporting the research and development of life-saving therapies and innovative new technologies at Michigan Medicine, with the ultimate goal of improving healthcare and saving lives.